 SSO Setup Instructions

 The following instructions assume you have prepared your IdP platform for Single Sign On capabilities, including enabling or installing any SSO related applications specific to your platform.
+Please note, SSO is not currently supported by our mobile app.

 Step One: Register the Uptime.com Application with your IdP